The Dyslexia Toolkit for Parents

 ADVICE AND GUIDANCE:

-- How to win when you go for a formal assessment: What to expect, how to proceed, how to get the authorities to foot the bill, and two common mistakes that many parents make.
+- How to win when you go for a formal educational assessment: What to expect, how to proceed, how to get the authorities to foot the bill, and two common mistakes that many parents make.

 - Why dyslexia often goes 'unnoticed' at school, and the subtle but effective strategies you can employ to get not only the right help, but also the right funding and allowances you need.